Ned Kelly: Cultural impact

-The siege at Glenrowan became a national and international media event, and reports of the armour sparked widespread fascination, cementing Kelly and his gang's lasting infamy.
-Songs, poems, popular entertainments, fiction, books, and newspaper and magazine articles about the Kelly gang proliferated in the decades that followed, and by 1943 Kelly was the subject of 42 major published works.
+The Glenrowan affair became an international media event, and accounts of Kelly's last stand in homemade armour helped secure his and the gang's lasting fame.
+Literary, artistic, and media portrayals have since proliferated; by 1942, more books had been written about Kelly than any other Australian, and by 1996, the total had exceeded 100.

 Within eight weeks of the Stringybark Creek killings, a play about the gang, Vultures of the Wombat Ranges, was being staged in Melbourne.
 The farce Catching the Kellys debuted the following year.
 By 1900, Kelly gang plays were "appearing all over the continent in a remarkably successful exploitation of popular myth".
 Later plays include Douglas Stewart's 1942 verse drama Ned Kelly.

-The first ballads about the Kelly gang appeared in 1878 and it quickly became a popular genre and form of social protest, despite colonial governments banning public performances.
-In 1939, country singer Tex Morton recorded a song about Kelly, and artists including Slim Dusty, Smoky Dawson and Midnight Oil followed.
-Non-Australian artists who have recorded songs about Kelly include Waylon Jennings and Johnny Cash.
+The first ballads about the gang appeared in 1878, some of the earliest attributed to Joe Byrne and often set to the tunes of Irish rebel songs.
+They quickly became a popular form of social protest despite colonial governments banning public performances.
+In 1939, country singer Tex Morton recorded a song about Kelly, followed by recordings from Slim Dusty and American artists Kris Kristofferson and Johnny Cash.

 Robert Drewe's novel Our Sunshine (1991) is a fictionalised account of the Glenrowan siege.
-Peter Carey won the 2001 Booker Prize for his novel True History of the Kelly Gang, written from Kelly's perspective and in emulation of his voice in the Jerilderie Letter.
+Peter Carey won the 2001 Booker Prize for his novel True History of the Kelly Gang, narrated by Kelly and written in a style that imitates, and occasionally quotes the Jerilderie Letter.
 The Ned Kelly Awards are Australia's premier prizes for crime fiction and true crime writing.

 Kelly has figured prominently in Australian cinema since the 1906 release of The Story of the Kelly Gang, the world's first dramatic feature-length film.
 Among those who have portrayed him on screen are Australian rules football player Bob Chitty (The Glenrowan Affair, 1951), rock musician Mick Jagger (Ned Kelly, 1970) and Heath Ledger (Ned Kelly, 2003).
 A comic film, Reckless Kelly (1993), drew on the Kelly legend.

 In the visual arts, Sidney Nolan's 1946–47 Kelly series is considered "one of the greatest sequences of Australian painting of the twentieth century".
 His stylised depiction of Kelly's helmet has become an iconic Australian image.
-Hundreds of performers dressed as "Nolanesque Kellys" starred in the opening ceremony of the 2000 Sydney Olympics.
+An "army" of performers dressed as "Nolanesque Kellys" starred in the opening ceremony of the 2000 Sydney Olympics.

-The term "Kelly tourism" describes towns such as Glenrowan which sustain themselves economically "almost entirely through Ned's memory", while "Kellyana" refers to Kelly-themed memorabilia, merchandise, and other paraphernalia.
-The phrase "such is life", Kelly's probably apocryphal final words, has become "as much a part of the Kelly mythology as the famous armour".
-"As game as Ned Kelly" is an expression for bravery, and the term "Ned Kelly beard" describes a trend in "hipster" fashion.
-The rural districts of north-eastern Victoria are collectively known as "Kelly Country".
+Kelly has become a popular source for character design in contemporary graphic and interactive media.
+The DC Comics supervillain Swagman takes inspiration from his armour and outlaw persona.
+While some video games feature Kelly directly, others, such as Rockstar Games' Red Dead series, incorporate elements of his iconography.

+"Kelly Country" refers to the rural districts of north-eastern Victoria.
+"Kelly tourism" is a drawcard for the area, with many local attractions and businesses centred on his story.
+"Kellyana" encompasses Kelly-themed books, memorabilia and other collectibles.
+His name has also inspired everyday expressions, for example "as game as Ned Kelly", used to denote behaviour that is courageous but reckless, as well as terms like the "Ned Kelly beard", a style of facial hair.